venatrix/jboss-eap-quickstarts/README.md

 ```

 now login to tester
-create application with this image:promote
+create application with the image:promote

 ```
 oc login tester